bitcoindevkit/bitcoindevkit.org/content/bdk-cli/interface.md

 ### `sync`

 This subcommand has no extra flags.
 It connects to the chosen Electrum server and synchronizes the list of transactions received and available UTXOs.

+## `repl`

+This subcommand has no extra flags and launches an interactive shell session.